fmhy/edit/docs/privacy.md

 # ► Adblocking

-* **Note** - Don't run multiple general adblockers (e.g., uBlock Origin and AdGuard) simultaneously to [avoid breakage](https://x.com/gorhill/status/1033706103782170625).
+* **Note** - Many sites contain ads, popups or redirects, so we [high recommend](https://fmhy.net/beginners-guide#adblocking) using an adblocker.
+Don't run multiple general adblockers (e.g., uBlock Origin and AdGuard) simultaneously to [avoid breakage](https://x.com/gorhill/status/1033706103782170625).
 Combining general adblockers with tools like SponsorBlock is fine.

 ***